 Share interesting think pieces and news, and connect with leaders from all over the world.
 Join in on the conversation, just as you would on Twitter or Facebook.
 Every time your name appears on someone’s feed, you’re building familiarity with industry folks who would otherwise never know you exist.

 And who knows?
-They might click on your name, check out your profile and love what they see.
+They might click on your profile and love what they see.